bahrus/be-truthful/README.md

 Check in if prop3 changes.
 Check if none of prop 1, prop 2 are true.
 Check if one of prop 1, prop 2 is falsy.
-Invoke method 1 when appropriate.
+Invoke method 1 when checklist is satisfied.
 '>
 ```